Azure/azure-functions-python-extensions/azurefunctions-extensions-bindings-blob/README.md

 [Azure storage account](https://docs.microsoft.com/azure/storage/common/storage-account-overview) to use this package.

 ### Install the package
-Install the Azure Functions Extension Blob library for Python with pip:
+Install the Azure Functions Extensions Bindings Blob library for Python with pip:

 ```bash
 pip install azurefunctions-extensions-bindings-blob